 • Think about the scenes that the movie changed so that they were different from the book.
 What scenes do you wish hadn’t been changed?
 What scenes were better because of the change?

 • What parts of the book did the movie leave out?
 What scenes were added to the movie that weren’t in the book?
 Were these changes good or bad, and why?

 • What are some other differences between the book and the movie?

 • What stayed the same in both the book and the movie?

 • Whose point of view do you agree with more – the author of the book or the director of the movie?

-For a no prep way to have students compare and contrast a book with its movie, check out my Book Vs. Movie Resource.
-It includes questions, charts, a scaffolded compare and contrast essay template, and more.
+This no prep resource is a great way to convince your principal that comparing and contrasting a book with its movie version can be rigorous.
+They will LOVE the scaffolded compare and contrast essay and other activities.
 Best of all, it can be used over and over again with ANY book that has a movie companion.